beandrew33/basic-molecular/README.md

 ## Usage

-To start local molecular cluster with multily instances of math service docker run command `docker-compose up` from the root folder.
+To start local molecular cluster with multiply instances of math service in docker, run command `docker-compose up` from the root folder.
-To start local molecular cluster localy run command `npm install` & `npm run dev` from the root folder.
+To start local molecular cluster localy, run command `npm install` & `npm run dev` from the root folder.

 To access local cluster endpoints, please use: